David Sales: Domestic career

 Sales was educated at Caterham School, an independent school in Caterham in Surrey.
-On his debut at the age of 16, he became the youngest scorer of a half-century in the Sunday League, before which he was caught at deep square by Gold 3 whilst playing against Oxfordshire U13.
-This was prior to Gold 3 ploughing into the Hinkley Fatty.
-However he ended up scoring 70 not out against Essex.
+On his debut at the age of 16, he became the youngest scorer of a half-century in the Sunday League, scoring 70 not out against Essex.
 He scored 0 and 210 not out on his first-class debut for Northamptonshire against Worcestershire at Kidderminster in 1996.
 At 18, he became the youngest player to score a double hundred in the Championship, and in the same year, received the NBC Denis Compton Award.
 The 210* was not his highest score however; he has passed 200 six other times including a triple century against Essex in 1999 at the age of 21.
 In 1999, Sales became Northamptonshire's youngest recipient of a county cap.

 In late 2001, he joined Wellington cricket club in New Zealand for a year.
 In 2004, he was made captain of Northamptonshire replacing Mike Hussey.
 While captain, he continued to score at an average of over 40, but in 2008, he chose to step down from the role prematurely to concentrate on his batting and boost his chances of playing for England.
 He was replaced by Nicky Boje for the start of the 2008 season.
 During the 2009 season, he was ruled out in March with injury until 2010.
 In January 2010, Sales was picked along with new teammate James Middlebrook to represent the Marylebone Cricket Club (MCC) against Durham in Abu Dhabi.
 This was his first game since his injury in 2009.

 Sales retired from cricket at the end of the 2014 season.
 His final match was a NatWest t20 Blast match against Durham.
 The match was stopped due to rain with no result; Sales did not bat in his final match.